Brazil: Culture

-The core culture of Brazil is derived from Portuguese culture, because of its strong colonial ties with the Portuguese Empire.
+The core culture of Brazil is derived from Portuguese culture, due to its strong colonial ties with the Portuguese Empire.
 Among other influences, the Portuguese introduced the Portuguese language, Roman Catholicism and colonial architectural styles.
-The culture was also strongly influenced by African, indigenous and non-Portuguese European cultures and traditions.
+Brazilian culture was also strongly influenced by African, indigenous and non-Portuguese European cultures and traditions.

 Some aspects of Brazilian culture were influenced by the contributions of Italian, German and other European as well as Japanese, Jewish and Arab immigrants who arrived in large numbers in the South and Southeast of Brazil during the 19th and 20th centuries.
 The indigenous Amerindians influenced Brazil's language and cuisine; and the Africans influenced language, cuisine, music, dance and religion.

 Brazilian art has developed since the 16th century into different styles that range from Baroque (the dominant style in Brazil until the early 19th century) to Romanticism, Modernism, Expressionism, Cubism, Surrealism and Abstractionism.
 Brazilian cinema dates back to the birth of the medium in the late 19th century and has gained a new level of international acclaim since the 1960s.

 Architecture

 The architecture of Brazil is influenced by Europe, especially Portugal.
-It has a history that goes back 500 years to the time when Pedro Álvares Cabral landed in Brazil in 1500.
+It has a history that goes back 500 years to the time, when Pedro Álvares Cabral landed in Brazil in 1500.
 Portuguese colonial architecture was the first wave of architecture to go to Brazil.
 It is the basis for all Brazilian architecture of later centuries.
-In the 19th century during the time of the Empire of Brazil, the country followed European trends and adopted Neoclassical and Gothic Revival architecture.
-Then in the 20th century especially in Brasilia, Brazil experimented with Modernist architecture.
+In the 19th century, during the time of the Empire of Brazil, the country followed European trends and adopted Neoclassical and Gothic Revival architecture.
+Then, in the 20th century, especially in Brasília, Brazil experimented with modernist architecture.

-The colonial architecture of Brazil dates to the early 16th century when Brazil was first explored, conquered and settled by the Portuguese.
+The colonial architecture of Brazil dates to the early 16th century, when Brazil was first explored, conquered and settled by the Portuguese.
 The Portuguese built architecture familiar to them in Europe in their aim to colonize Brazil.
-They built Portuguese colonial architecture which included churches, civic architecture including houses and forts in Brazilian cities and the countryside.
+They built Portuguese colonial architecture, which included churches and civic architecture, including houses and forts, in Brazilian cities and the countryside.

-During 19th century, Brazilian architecture saw the introduction of more European styles to Brazil such as Neoclassical and Gothic Revival architecture.
-This was usually mixed with Brazilian influences from their own heritage which produced a unique form of Brazilian architecture.

-In the 1950s, the modernist architecture was introduced when Brasilia was built as new federal capital in the interior of Brazil to help develop the interior.
+During the 19th century, Brazilian architecture saw the introduction of more European styles to Brazil, such as Neoclassical and Gothic Revival architecture.
+This was usually mixed with Brazilian influences from their own heritage.
+In the 1950s modernist architecture was introduced when Brasília was built as a new federal capital in the interior of Brazil to help develop the interior.
 The architect Oscar Niemeyer idealized and built government buildings, churches and civic buildings in the modernist style.